 You may have noticed that the point of diminishing returns estimates for DO applicants, where available, tend to be higher than the corresponding estimates for MD applicants, and program entrance rates for DO applicants are generally lower than those for MD applicants.
 One reason for these differences may have to do with average Step 1 exam scores for DO applicants, which tend to be lower than those for MD applicants and tend to have a higher standard deviation of scores.

 Despite any differences, we encourage applicants to use these findings as a starting point for considering the number of programs you will ultimately apply to, and not to assume these differences exist in specialties where we are unable to report points of diminishing returns estimates.
 No magic number applies to all applicants, so consider the entrance rates and points of diminishing returns in the context of your overall residency candidacy and application.
 Entrance rate data include results for both seniors and medical graduates, and these positions are tracked only in ACGME-accredited programs.
+In addition, these data are based on applications from 2013-2018 and before the unified Single Match for DO applicants was implemented in 2020.
 Finally, these results only apply for DO applicants who have taken the Step 1 Exam; the results do not account for DO applicants who only have COMLEX scores.

 DO students and graduates seeking more information about applying to residency should contact: Mark Speicher, PhD, MHA, senior vice president for medical education and research, AACOM, at email@example.com.